 It's time to review my online income report from last month.
 This report only includes income I received from the month of April.

-First, grab this free goal setting workbook for your blog and increase your income this year!
+First, grab this free guide on 7 Ways to Boost Your Blog Income Overnight to increase your income this year!

 If the money isn’t in my bank account, I don’t put it in this income report.
 This is the best way for me to track how much money I am making on a monthly basis.